ZZP12/CS7280_Network_Science/M3L08_Advanced_Topics_in_Community_Detection/M3L08_Advanced_Topics_in_Community_Detection.md

 ## Accuracy Comparison of Community Detection Algorithms
 ![M3L08_Fig11](imgs/M3L08_Fig11.jpeg)
-*Figure 9.27 from Network Science by Albert-László Barabási*
+*Figure 9.27 from Network Science by Albert-László Barabási* (Q: how NMI computed here? what two partitions to compare?)

 Let's now compare some of the community detection algorithms we have seen  so far (at least those that result in non-overlapping communities).